-Regulatory Remuneration Report 2021
+Regulatory Remuneration Report 2022

-3 Design Principles of the Remuneration Systems
+- 3 Design Principles of the Remuneration Systems

-4 Fixed Remuneration
+- 4 Fixed Remuneration

-4 Variable Remuneration - Calculation
+- 4 Variable Remuneration Calculation

-- 5 Remuneration parameters for employees - 6 Remuneration parameters for Management Board members
+- 5 Remuneration parameters for employees

+- 5 Remuneration parameters for Management Board members

-7 Variable Remuneration - Disbursement
+- 7 Variable Remuneration Disbursement

 - 7 Deferral period

-- 9 Backtesting, malus and clawback
+- 8 Ex-post review of target achievement and behaviour

 - 9 Other rules governing remuneration

-10 Review of the Remuneration Systems
+- 10 Review of the Remuneration Systems

-11 Scope of Application of the Remuneration Systems
+- 10 Scope of Application of the Remuneration Systems

-11 Remuneration System for Members of the Supervisory Board
+- 10 Remuneration System for Members of the Supervisory Board

-11 Remuneration Governance
+- 11 Remuneration Governance

 - 11 Supervisory Board

-- 12 Remuneration Control Committee
+- 11 Remuneration Control Committee

-- 13 Risk Committee
+- 12 Risk Committee

-- 13 Annual General Meeting
+- 12 Annual General Meeting

-- 13 Remuneration Officer
+- 12 Remuneration Officer

-- 13 Management Board
+- 12 Management Board

-- 13 Control units and Human Resources division
+- 12 Control units and Human Resources division

-- 13 External advisors
+- 12 External advisors

-14 Quantitative Information on Remuneration
+13 Quantitative Information on Remuneration

-- 14 Total remuneration amount pursuant to section 16 (1) no. 3 of the InstVergV - 15 Quantitative information on remuneration for risk takers - 15 EU REM1: Remuneration awarded for the financial year - 16 EU REM2: Special payments to risk takers - 17 EU REM3: Deferred remuneration - 18 EU REM4: Remuneration of € 1 million or more per year - 19 EU REM5: Information on remuneration of risk takers
+- Total remuneration amount pursuant to section 16 (1) no. 3 of the InstVergV - 14 Quantitative information on remuneration for risk takers - 14 EU REM1: Remuneration awarded for the financial year - 15 EU REM2: Special payments to risk takers - 16 EU REM3: Deferred remuneration - 17 EU REM4: Remuneration of € 1 million or more per year - 18 EU REM5: Information on remuneration of risk takers

-This regulatory Remuneration Report discloses information for the 2021 financial year ("year under review") as required by sections 16 and 27 (1) sentence 3 of the German Regulation on Remuneration in Financial Institutions (InstVergV) in conjunction with article 450 of Regulation (EU) 575/2013 (Capital Requirements Regulation - CRR).
+This regulatory Remuneration Report discloses information for the 2022 financial year ("year under review") as required by sections 16 and 27 (1) sentence 3 of the German Regulation on Remuneration in Financial Institutions ("InstVergV") in conjunction with article 450 of Regulation (EU) 575/2013 (Capital Requirements Regulation - "CRR").
 The disclosure requirement concerns Aareal Bank AG and all other entities in the regulatory scope of consolidation, to the extent that such entities are subject to the InstVergV.

-In addition, further information on Management and Supervisory Board remuneration for the year under review is disclosed in this report pursuant to section 162a of the German Public Limited Companies Act (Aktiengesetz - "AktG").
-The Remuneration Report was submitted for approval to the ordinary Annual General Meeting 2022.
+In addition, further information on Management and Supervisory Board remuneration for the year under review is disclosed in this report pursuant to section 162 of the German Public Limited Companies Act (Aktiengesetz, "AktG").
+The Remuneration Report was approved at the ordinary Annual General Meeting 2023.